How To Price Crochet Items Made Simple

 Attend any local craft fair and you will see the incredibly low prices for crochet items.
 Crocheters are notorious for under-selling themselves at craft shows.

 This is my opinion, but I blame ourselves.
 We spend months preparing for the craft show.
 Making enough inventory to fill an entire table.
 Creating options in every color.
+Then we worry about having an overstock of inventory that just won’t sell.

 Let’s also remember the type of customers that are at these events.
 They are looking for ANY great unique handmade items at rock bottom prices.
 Crochet is not the only reason the shopper attends these shows.

 You will see an assortment of vendors.
 You’ll even get the occasional price haggler.
-Couple this with heavy competition, we feel we have to keep our prices low.
+Couple this with heavy competition, and we feel we have to keep our prices low.

 My tip in competing with craft fair prices is looking the part.
 Have a wonderfully crafted display that showcases your hard work.
 When a customer asks why an item costs so much, kindly explain the work that goes into crochet.